IIIF/cookbook-recipes/recipe/0202-start-canvas/index.md

 The target of `start` must be a JSON object with `id` and `type` properties, where `type` can be either a Canvas or a Specific Resource with a Selector.
 In this use case, the target type property is a Canvas (`"type": "Canvas"`).

-For an example of the `start` property using the target type property Specific Resource, see [Begin playback at a specific point - Time-based media][0015].
+For an example of the `start` property using a Specific Resource with a Selector, see [Begin playback at a specific point - Time-based media][0015].
 For more on the start property, see: [Start Property][prezi3-start].

 ## Example